Readmecodegen/Embed-Social-Icons-in-GitHub-README-SVG-Generator/README.md

 - Use `textAlignment=horizontal` for inline text layouts and `textAlignment=vertical` for stacked layouts.
 - Keep text concise for better visual balance, especially with horizontal alignment.
 - Consider using backgrounds with text to improve readability and visual appeal.
+- Use `textColor` parameter when you need better contrast or want text to match your design theme.
+- Text color defaults to the icon's brand color for consistency, but can be customized for specific design needs.

 ---